Here's to the crazy ones.

-If a business developer wants to shift to graphic designing, or if a business analyst wants to become a marketing professional, then you must be well acquainted with the tools for them respectively.
+But if a business developer wants to be a graphic designer, or if an analyst is shifting to marketing, then one must be well acquainted with the respective tools.

-The next question is, how do i show my acquaintance in my career change resume?
-Won't my industry give it away?_
+The next concern is, showing domain familiarity in your career change resume?
+Won't your industry give it away?
+Or would it?

 Well, for Shelley, nothing was as painful to the human mind as a great and sudden change.

 We don't compare to her pain; we understand yours.
 But, the recruiters want the most experiences candidates too.
 You gotta have it both ways.

 Additionally, you may always go ahead and use Hiration's flexible .